Carreau/phd-dissertation/parts/roleofactin.rst

 Branching Agent
 """""""""""""""

+A type of network found of the leading edge of cells lamellipodia is dendritic network.
+It is characterise by tree-like structure of actin filament in which thanks the Arp2/3 complex branching agent a mother actin filament will form a daughter filament on its side.

 We have seen previously that crosslinker  are proteins capable on linking two or more actin filament together by binding on their side.
 Another mechanism involving binding on the side on actin filament is responsible for a closely